AbulfatNasirli/StudentManagementSystem/README.md

 # StudentManagementSystem
+StudentManagementSystemAwesomeLesson
 Console application.
-Enum Menu classes.
-Interface and Implements.
-Serializable and many more practices inside the project
+This application will help you to learn Enum Menu classes, Interface and Implements.
+Also, there are Serializable and many more practices inside the project.